pepperpepperpepper/OpenDroidPDF/plan.md

 Why this approach (best fit for ONE OWNER + F-Droid)
 - MuPDF-facing behavior remains owned by `platform/common/pp_core.*`; Word conversion stays outside `pp_core`.
-- Conversion engines are large/complex; on Android (esp.
-F-Droid) we ship a guided flow first.
+- Word conversion engines are large/complex.
+To keep the main app slim, we prefer an optional companion APK (“Office Pack”) that provides conversion.
-- The user share artifact is consistent: “Export annotated PDF”.
+- The user share artifact stays consistent: “Export annotated PDF” (we never try to write back into `.doc/.docx`).

 Decisions (locked in)
 - Word docs are not opened natively; they are imported/converted to PDF first.